© Fareeha Khan

 Ibrahim (Allah grant him peace)’s life events are the most stark example of this.
 When he was young, his own father had wanted to kill him by stoning him to death, as attested to in the Qur’an.[xiii]
 But while the action of his father wanting to kill him was an act of unbelief that leads to Hell, the action of Sayyiduna Ibrahim (Allah grant him peace) in going to kill his son at the moment of sacrifice was determined by Allah to be a good deed.
 In fact, it was a deed deemed so excellent as to become an example for believers for all time to come, since it shows Ibrahim (Allah grant him peace)’s supreme, unparalleled belief in the Supremacy and Lordship of Allah in a manner commensurate with his high rank not just among believers but among all of the prophets of God.

 A final reason why we may have a hard time understanding the actions of Sayyiduna Ibrahim (Allah grant him peace) regarding his son is that many modern Muslims have forgotten the centrality of the spiritual teachings of Islam.
 In line with our materialist, physically oriented era, we see Islam to be a set of rules, and can only interpret the teachings of the Qur’an and Sunnah through the lens of fiqh, or legal prescriptions.
 This is a momentous loss of religious faculty.
 If we cannot see that spirituality—the subtle perception of God’s Hand in all things—is what gives meaning and life to the teachings of Islam, we will never fully be able to understand what beautiful thing was happening as Sayyiduna Ibrahim (Allah grant him peace) was turning his back on his wife and child in the desert.
-He was, in that turning, shedding any last traces of love and devotion to anything other than Allah.[xiv]
-And once that occurred, the devotion he had to his family had become a devotion that was solely and purely for the sake of Allah.
+He was, in that turning, shedding any last traces of attachment to anything other than Allah.[xiv]
+And once that occurred, the love and devotion he had for his wife and child had become purely for the sake of Allah alone.

 In developing a higher level of spiritual purity, there was no denial of his humanness.
 The first thing Sayyiduna Ibrahim (Allah grant him peace) did when he was out of sight of his family was to pray and beseech Allah for their well-being: “Our Lord, I have settled some of my descendants in an uncultivated valley near Your sacred House, our Lord, that they may establish prayer.
 So make hearts among the people incline toward them and provide for them from the fruits that they might be grateful.”[xv]
 His prayer was answered, and his unusual-seeming action became the reason for the development of Mecca, the coming of our Prophet Muhammad (Allah bless him and grant him peace), and the establishment of the annual pilgrimage.
 “Actions are by their intentions,”[xvi] and clearly in this case the tremendous level of sincerity, devotion, and submission shown by Ibrahim (Allah grant him peace) led to tremendous good that extended well beyond himself and his offspring to reach and benefit believers to the present day.
 The internal and external of every action is connected.
 We must not forget this; we must give each aspect its due to gain success and religious balance.